frontenddogma/web-development-glossary/manuscript/i.md

 : A function of ICANN that is responsible for the allocation of globally unique names and numbers that are used in Internet protocols, and for the assignment of Internet numbers which are numerical identifier assigned to an Internet resource or used in the networking protocols of the Internet Protocol Suite.
 Examples include IP addresses and autonomous system (AS) numbers.
 IANA was founded in 1988.&nbsp;[†](#w-iana) ℹ︎&nbsp;[iana.org](https://www.iana.org/)

 Internet Corporation for Assigned Names and Numbers
-: A non-profit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces and numerical spaces of the Internet, ensuring the network's stable and secure operation.
+: A non-profit organization responsible for coordinating the maintenance and procedures of several databases related to the namespaces and numerical spaces of the Internet, ensuring the network’s stable and secure operation.
 ICANN performs the actual technical maintenance work of the Central Internet Address pools and DNS root zone registries pursuant to the Internet Assigned Numbers Authority (IANA) function contract.
 ICANN was founded in 1998.&nbsp;[†](#w-icann) ℹ︎&nbsp;[icann.org](https://www.icann.org/)

 Internet Engineering Task Force
 : An open standards organization, which develops and promotes voluntary Internet standards, in particular the standards that comprise the Internet protocol suite (TCP/IP).
 The IETF was founded in 1986.&nbsp;[†](#w-ietf) ℹ︎&nbsp;[ietf.org](https://ietf.org/)